nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 A Security Server instance is an independent and separately identifiable entity.
 A Security Server identity consist of a server identifier (member id + server code).
 For each server identifier there may be multiple authentication certificates present locally, each of which must be unique.
 However, only one authentication certificate must be active and registered on the Central Server at a time.
 In addition, each Security Server has an address (DNS name or IP address) which is not required to be unique.
 The global configuration binds together the authentication certificate(s), server identifier and address.
 The authentication certificate may contain information about the service identifier; however this is optional.
 Also, the server address and the common name or alternate subject names in the authentication certificate may be different.

 Messages transmitted over the public Internet are secured using digital signatures and TLS (HTTPS) encryption.
+On every connection, the Security Server verifies that the authentication certificate of the other Security Server:

+  * is issued by an approved certification authority
+  * matches the authentication certificate registered to the Security Server on global configuration
+  * has a valid OCSP response available.

+If any of the above verifications fail, the message is not processed further and an error message is returned.

 The service provider's Security Server applies access control to incoming messages, thus ensuring that only those users that have signed an appropriate agreement with the service provider can access the data.

 For Security Server components, refer to \[[ARC-SS](#ARC-SS)\] section 2.